Dukhan Sabkha: Description

-Various species of algae are found on the sabkha surface.
+Various species of algae are found on the sabkha's surface.

 As a result of high uranium content, the sabkha has very high levels of radioactivity, ranging from a mean of 16 to 75 cps.

 Salinity levels are high in the sabkha.
 Among the reasons for this include the intrusion of seawater, a prevailing desert climate and salt deposition from sediment runoff.
 The soil lacks nutrients of any substantial quantities except for sodium chloride and calcium.
 Qatar's government has designated plots of land within the sabkha for biosaline agricultural experimentation to determine which salt-tolerant plant species grow best in sabkha habitats.